ramykhuffash/ramykhuffash.github.io/_posts/2020-01-31-product-one-subcaster.markdown

 ### Why I decided to build <a href="https://subcaster.com/" target="_blank">Subcaster</a>
 I've been a podcast addict for years and I've even attempted to start podcasts before.
 As they're such a big part of my life, I've been wanting to create something podcasting related for a while.
 I actually bought the subcaster.com domain name a while ago for a different podcast-related product I didn't end up building.

 In terms of what type of podcasting related product to build, I went with Subcaster because there were signs that people would find something like this useful.
-There are a healthy amount of searches for keywords based around finding and comparing podcasting tools.
-Questions about picking hosting companies are also frequent on the Podcasters Subreddit.
+There are a healthy amount of searches for keywords based around finding & comparing podcasting tools.
+Questions about picking hosting companies are also frequent on the <a href="https://www.reddit.com/r/podcasting/" target="_blank" rel="nofollow noreferrer">Podcasting Subreddit</a>.

 I've also been digging the "research as a service" idea.
 Essentially